Mold Removal: Do Bleach and Peroxide Kill Mold?

 Bleach can kill mold on hard nonporous surfaces, but it cannot be used for porous materials as it cannot penetrate deep inside such surfaces.
 Due to its effervescent nature, hydrogen peroxide is considered a much better solution for removing mold on porous surfaces.

-Besides bleach and hydrogen peroxide, other mold killers are borax, vinegar, ammonia, baking soda, detergent, tea tree oil, and grapefruit seed extract.
+Besides a bleach solution and hydrogen peroxide, other mold killers are borax, vinegar, ammonia, baking soda, detergent, tea tree oil, and grapefruit seed extract.

 Killing Mold with Borax